Beauty and the Bestie: Ticket swapping incident

 On the opening day of the 2015 Metro Manila Film Festival, several moviegoers raised concerns on social media that the tickets they bought for another MMFF movie, My Bebe Love:#KiligPaMore were misprinted.
 Instead, their tickets had the title of Beauty and the Bestie.
 This was confirmed by Jose Javier Reyes on Twitter.
 In the official Twitter account of SM Cinema, it tweeted that there was indeed a mistake in the tickets but the tweets were removed.
-However, on December 26, 2015, Metro Manila Development Authority, organizer of the festival, denied the accusations involving this incident.
+However, on December 26, 2015, the Metropolitan Manila Development Authority, the organizer of the festival, denied the accusations involving this incident.
 They added that the accusations were baseless and stated that fans should "be responsible in expressing their sentiments especially on social media."
 Wenn Deramas, director of Beauty and the Bestie, was skeptical about the ticket swapping incident and countered the claims of those moviegoers.